 Up to this point, Paul had dictated the letter to someone else.
 He did this because he had problems with his eyes and it was very difficult and time consuming for him to write.
 He writes the final greetings so that there would be no doubt that the letter was authentic.

-If anyone does not love the Lord, let that person be cursed!
-Come, Lord!
-The grace of the Lord Jesus be with you.
-My love to all of you in Christ Jesus.
-Amen.
+If anyone does not love the Lord, a curse on him!
+Marana, ta!
+[Our Lord, come!]
+May the grace of the Lord Yeshua be with you.
+My love is with you all, in union with the Messiah Yeshua.

 Paul makes a very clear distinction between the believers and those who reject Jesus.
 It might sound tough but he is in fact saying that those who reject Jesus already stand cursed and He could come back at any time.
 He ends the letter by assuring the church of his love for them even though he has had to send such a corrective letter to them.